Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Can you make pineapple dump cake ahead of time?

 This is a great dessert to make ahead.
-You can make this easy pineapple dump cake up to 2 days ahead of time.
+You can make this easy pineapple dump cake up to two days ahead of time.
 Just store it in the fridge until you are ready to serve.

 Can I use a different cake mix?